Electric vehicle batteries

-Battery technology is now such that sudden failure after some years is very rare.
-Because of this, most battery makers quote a lifespan based on the number of charge/discharge cycles that reduces the battery’s original capacity to 80%.
-It may still be usable – but 20% of its capacity is lost.
+Sudden battery failure is now rare.
+Because of this, most battery makers quote ‘usable recommended lifespan’.
+It is now of the charge/discharge cycles before original capacity fall to 80%.
+The battery may remain usable, but 20% capacity is lost.

 The Phinergy ‘battery’.
 Pic: Phinergy

-The potential market is huge for quickly rechargeable batteries that are light and compact.
-One or another will eventually evolve: when electric-only vehicles are likely to have a range that is all but unthinkable for fossil-fuels.
-In the meantime, hybrid vehicles are an excellent compromise.
-See also Electric Vehicles – Hybrids.
+The market for quickly-rechargeable, light and compact batteries is huge.
+One or another battery will eventually evolve.
+When it does, electric-only vehicles are likely to have a range unthinkable using fossil-fuels.
+Moreover, in the meantime, hybrids are an excellent compromise.
+Furthermore, see also Electric Vehicles – Hybrids.